sentientforest/sylvanomicon/en-us/remote_work_tips.md

 I have found myself on a conference call with colleagues I know to be in a windowless office in Redwood City or Los Gatos, while I look out the window and see a hawk fly by or a squirrel dropping cones from a Gray Pine.

+## Important Work Skills for Remote Employees

+### Written Communication

+Good writing skills are a remote-work superpower.
+This is especially critical when you cross time zones with colleagues.
+At my company, we have had offices in the UK for several years.
+This gives us 1-2 hours in the morning (Pacific Time) where we overlap.
+If you leave out important details in a written Jira comment, email, or Slack message, you can easily lose a day each time the recipient needs to ask for clarification.